sameeraappana/my-wc-tool/README.md

 The tool will display the requested count along with the input file name (if applicable).

-Requirements
+Requirements:
-Python 3.x
+- Python 3.x
-Click library
+- Click library